Partnership Drugs Initiative

 - Optimising Funding

-The PDI is a relationship programme.
-The aim is to work alongside policy makers, local partners and projects to ensure collectively we can make a positive difference to children and young people affected by drugs and alcohol.
+PDI is a relationship programme.
+The aim is to work alongside policy makers, local partners and projects to ensure collectively we can make a positive difference to children and young people affected by alcohol and or other drugs.

 During the application stage PDI staff will:

-- Look at drafts of application forms, provide comments and feedback
+- Look at drafts application forms, provide comments and feedback.

 - Provide full feedback on all applications to help future developments